 - Using a little food coloring, make whatever colors you desire!
 I used craft popsicle sticks to stir up our paint colors.

-- Let the marshmallow paint cool for a minute or so before handing them off to you kids.
-Hot paint is not a good!
+- Let the marshmallow paint cool for a minute or so before handing them off to your kids.
 Luckily, it cools quickly.

 - Paint on paper or on cookies!
 This paint is totally edible so it is safe to eat.
 If you use it on paper, it will dry with the texture of puffy paint.